 Essex cannot verify fitment or compatibility of our system with third-party brake duct systems, so please fit and use them at your own risk.
-If you do plan to use brake ducts in conjunction with our system, please do not bolt anything between the caliper bracket and the upright.
-The caliper bracket was precisely designed to bolt directly against the upright without any shims, spacers, etc. If you are bolting a brake duct to the upright, please attach it on the back side of the upright.
-Also, please make sure that you are maintaining enough thread engagement on the bolts holding the caliper bracket to the upright (part#10 10155).
+If you do plan to use brake ducts in conjunction with our system, do not bolt any-thing between the caliper bracket and the upright.
+The caliper bracket was precisely designed to bolt directly against the upright without any shims, spacers, etc.